 Arizona School for Loan Officers

 ASREB is probably the most well know and prominent Loan Officer and Real Estate school.
-They have classroom courses only:
+(Webinar and Self-Paced).

 Loan Officer School

 Loan officer school is an online only loan officer education school.
 They are located in Phoenix and have some good reviews on record.
 Probably worth taking a look.